 See Indie Movies at the Sundance Film Festival

 This is what happens when Hollywood sells movies in adorable ski towns.
 Every January, the world’s largest independent film festival takes place in Park City and nearby Sundance, where the festival gets its name.
 Although mostly intended for big studios hoping to buy the rights to new indie dramas, documentaries, and feature films, the event is actually open to the public.
 Do you want to watch a day’s worth of movies, gawk at celebrities, and even ski a little?
 This is the place to do it.

 INSIDER TIPVolunteering for the festival will get you free passes and exclusive access, depending on how much time you’re willing to commit.
 So if you want a truly authentic, behind-the-scenes, work-hard-play-hard movie-going experience of a lifetime, become one of the 2,000 volunteers making sure the show goes on.

-The recently christened (and controversial) Bears Ears National Monument encompasses 1.35 million acres and more than 100,000 archaeological sites in southeastern Utah.
-One of the better ways to absorb the sanctity and significance of this remote landscape is to look up on a moonless night.
-Cedar Breaks and Natural Bridges are both designated Dark Sky Parks within Bears Ears, hosting regular star parties led by “Dark Rangers” equipped with powerful telescopes.
-If you’re among the 80 percent of Americans who can’t see the Milky Way from their homes, expect to be awed.
+Bears Ears National Monument encompasses over a million acres and more than 100,000 archaeological sites in southeastern Utah.
+One of the better ways to absorb the sanctity and significance of this remote landscape is by looking upon a moonless night.
+Both Bears Ears and nearby Natural Bridges National Monuments are designated as Dark Sky Parks and regularly host star parties led by “Dark Rangers” equipped with powerful telescopes.
+If you’re among the 80% of Americans who can’t see the Milky Way from their homes, expect to be awed.